Monday, November 25, 2013

 Stuffing is not dressing.
 Little pieces of “light bread” do not make up a southern dressing.
 Let’s face it.
 What success can you hope for by saving bread scraps for two weeks?
 They get dry.
 Did you ever hear of someone taking Chicken and Stuffing to a grieving family?
 They’d mourn all over again.

 I have stuffed those little chickens but I will never stuff a turkey.
 I know folks can't help where they are raised but the thought of stuffing makes me lose my appetite for a couple of weeks.
-Millions of them are raised on white bread stuffing.
+Millions of are raised on white bread stuffing.
 White bread is good for toast and a peanut butter sandwich and a fried baloney sandwich.

 I've got to put my mighty pen down and find out more about this conspiracy.
 Maybe they are just trying to put us on a diet by taking away corn.
 I'll be glad when all of this silly racing is over.
 It is not healthy to sit out there in all of that dust, noise and smells.
 A person must really be empty on the inside to try and fill it up with all of that stuff.
 Course, I can't be too harsh because a lot of those folks are good southern Christians rooting on their favorites.
 And they don't know about this Nascar Cornmeal Conspiracy.
 It hasn't even been on Fox news yet.
 I don't dislike him as a person, but I hope that boy doesn't get number 6.
 That is just piggy.